 - Pour into a glass and serve with ice cubes.
 Alternatively, allow to chill in the fridge for at least 30 minutes then serve.
 Use your favourite toppings, such as cocoa powder or syrup.

-- Use your favourite toppings, such as cocoa powder or syrup.
+- Use your favorite toppings, such as whipping cream, cocoa powder, or syrup.